Im Ho

-Im Ho (Korean: 임호; born January 27, 1970) is a South Korean actor, best known for his roles mostly as an emperor in historical dramas.
-His notable roles were included in the television series Jang Hui-bin (1995) and Dae Jang Geum (2003).
+Im Ho (Korean: 임호; born January 27,1970) is a South Korean actor, best known for his roles mostly as an emperor in historical dramas.
+His notable roles were included in the television series Jang Hui-bin (1995) and Jewel in the Palace (2003).

 Personal life

 Im graduated from Chung-Ang University with a bachelor's degree in theater and film.
 Im's father is the late screenwriter Im Chung, who wrote Jang Hui-bin, among other television and film scripts.